Madeline-Stark/Madeline-Stark.github.io/_posts/2019-08-09-return_vs_puts_in_ruby.markdown

 end
 ```

-This method will tell users how much money we have.
+This method will tell users how much money they have.
 And that’s about it.
 Instead, let’s try returning amount.

 Returning something in ruby is actually super easy.
 The return value of a method is just whatever is on the last line of our method.
 So here:

 ```
-def better_of_ted
+def better_off_ted
 “Ted"
 end
 ```